 Viewer Tip: You can perform a cooling system check-up yourself or ask a professional for help.
 According to EPA’s Energy Star program, a typical check-up should include:

 - Tightening electrical connections.
 Faulty connections can be unsafe and reduce the life of your system.

-- Lubricating moving parts to reduce friction in motors and increase energy efficiency.
+- Lubricating moving parts.
+This reduces friction in motors and increases energy efficiency.

 - Checking the condensate drain.
 A plugged drain can affect indoor humidity levels and cause water damage in your home.